ietf-gitwg/using-github/draft-ietf-git-using-github.md

 The main authors of the other two drafts decided not to use the repositories created for them, but wanted a new repository for one of the drafts.
-The authors have collaborated on github in this new repository, but the WG has not been invited to look, comment, or contribute there.
+The authors have collaborated on GitHub in this new repository, but the WG has not been invited to look, comment, or contribute there.
 This is probably for the best, since the draft pointed to by the README.md is the version in the gh-pages of the old repository for the same draft.